 I have been stuttering for most of my speaking life.
 It only became a real problem in high school as I was very self-conscious about my speech.
-I was an overt stutterer trying very hard to hide my “broken” speech, because I hated that side of myself.
+I was an overt stutterer trying very hard to hide my “broken” speech because I hated that side of myself.
 My thoughts were… “Who will ever like someone who speaks like that?”

-After being made fun of and teased for the first couple of years at my new high school, I actually became friends with that very “cool-group” who made fun of me, because there was something I had to offer - I was just extremely ashamed and felt guilty every time I would stutter for wasting every fluent person’s time when I tried to speak.
+After being made fun of and teased for the first couple of years at my new high school, I actually became friends with that very “cool group” who made fun of me, because there was something I had to offer – I was just extremely ashamed and felt guilty every time I would stutter for wasting every fluent person’s time when I tried to speak.

 This went on for several years, but it did not really influence my job after school, because I went to work for my parents at their business.
 I would automatically move up into a management position, which was great.
 It was just not what I wanted to do with my life, but I did not have much of a choice as I was trapped in a comfort zone, with a too-low confidence level to follow any of my dreams.

 In November 2008, I decided to do something about my speech.
 I saw some videos of Gareth Gates online and what he did to get control over his stutter – there it was, the McGuire Programme!
-The programme which is presented by stutterers for stutterers.
+The programme is presented by stutterers for stutterers.
 Who better to help a person who stutters than someone who knows the fears, feelings and perceptions of a stutterer?
 I contacted the Regional Director, Chris Meintjes and four months later I was on my first intensive course.
 The best decision I have ever made!

 I have never looked back ever since.
 I could speak to strangers, order my own food and answer my phone with my name.
-My comfort zones grew and speech became stronger.
+My comfort zones grew and my speech became stronger.
 I set challenges to speak on live radio interviews, do newspaper article interviews and win Toastmasters club competitions.

 This programme has changed my life in many ways.
 I can say what I want to say and how I want to say it.
 Challenges are now opportunities to become a better speaker and a more self-assured person.
 I have the passion and the power within the programme to help others restore their hope who once, like me, had none.